Welcome to the Resource page of Simple Vegan Blog!

 There are tools that we think are basic to any blogger, you can find them on this page along with the photography tools that we use.

-If you have any question, you can email alberto (at) simpleveganblog (dot) com.
+If you have any question, you can email info (at) simpleveganblog (dot) com.

 We hope you find it useful!